plone/training/plone_training_config/instructions.rst

 Install VirtualBox
 -------------------------

-Vagrant depends on Oracle’s VirtualBox to create virtual environments.
+Vagrant uses Oracle’s VirtualBox to create virtual environments.
 Here is a link directly to the download page: https://www.virtualbox.org/wiki/Downloads.
-We use VirtualBox  4.2.x.
+We use VirtualBox  4.3.x.

 Install and configure Vagrant
 -----------------------------

-Get the latest version from http://downloads.vagrantup.com for your operating system and install it.
+Get the latest version from http://www.vagrantup.com/downloads for your operating system and install it.

 Now your system has a command ``vagrant`` that you can run in the terminal.